TromboneScott/Oscars/README.txt

 4. Update the tieBreaker values as indicated in Google Form steps above
 5. These categories have to have these exact names: Timestamp, First Name, Last Name, Time, EMail
 6. Add all the nominees under each category in the order you want them (usually alphabetical)
   a.
-Be sure to use Eclipse or NOTEPAD so all special characters such as á and é are in UTF-8 format
+Using Eclipse will put all special characters such as á and é in UTF-8 format
 7. Set the img value for each nominee
   a.
 Right-click on image in Google Form and select: Copy image address
   b.
 Paste into img attribute
-8. Check file in Eclipse to make sure it doesn't have any DTD violations
+8. Using Eclipse will make sure you don't have any DTD violations

 Start the year
 1. Copy year folder to oscars site and rename to current year